benjaminion/upgrading-ethereum-book/src/book.md

 For most of these, the proposer is rewarded either explicitly or implicitly for including the object in a block.

-The proposer receives explicitly rewards in-protocol for including
+The proposer receives explicit in-protocol rewards for including the following in blocks:
   - `ProposerSlashing`s,
   - `AttesterSlashing`s,
   - `Attestation`s, and
   - `SyncAggregate`s.

-Including `Deposit` objects is only implicitly rewarded, in that, if there are pending deposits that the block proposer does not include then the block is invalid, so the proposer receives no reward.
+Including `Deposit` objects in blocks is only implicitly rewarded, in that, if there are pending deposits that the block proposer does not include then the block is invalid, so the proposer receives no reward.

-There is no direct connection between including `VoluntaryExit` objects.
+There is no direct reward for including `VoluntaryExit` objects.
 However, for each validator exited, rewards for the remaining validators increase very slightly, so it's as well for proposers not to ignore `VoluntaryExit`s.

 #### `ProposerSlashing`